openmultiplayer/omp-stdlib/readme-beginner.md

 ## The Code

-Starting a new script in Qawno will give the following view:
+Starting Qawno will give the following view:

 Lets go through every line individually.